vgaraujov/vgaraujov.github.io/_posts/2020-09-14-blog-1-recsys-moba.md

 and Eclat algorithms.
 On the other hand, for the recommender systems based on classifier, we used Decision Trees, Logistic Regression and Artificial Neural Network.

-Finally, we produce a ranking interpretation to perform the recommendation.
+Finally, in order to generate the itemset recommendation for the user, we use a sort function over the output of the recommender systems based on its probabilities.

 ### Results